yochannah/clojure-bootcamp/activities/intro-to-clojure.md

 (* 2 8)
 ```

-#### return is implicit

-All functions return the last value in the brackets automatically - there's no need to explicitly return anything.

 ### Brackets / parenthesis can be nested

 Try pasting this into a repl and tweaking it: